JPourrafi/LUMOS/README.md

 ## Registers and Wires:

-* product: 64-bit register to store the final product.
+* `product:` 64-bit register to store the final product.

-product_ready: A flag indicating that the product is ready.
+* `product_ready:` A flag indicating that the product is ready.

-multiplierCircuitInput1, multiplierCircuitInput2: 16-bit registers for inputs to the 16-bit multiplier.
+* `multiplierCircuitInput1` , `multiplierCircuitInput2:` 16-bit registers for inputs to the 16-bit multiplier.

-multiplierCircuitResult: 32-bit wire to hold the result from the 16-bit multiplier.
+* `multiplierCircuitResult:` 32-bit wire to hold the result from the 16-bit multiplier.

-partialProduct1, partialProduct2, partialProduct3, partialProduct4: 32-bit registers to store intermediate partial products.
+* `partialProduct1` , `partialProduct2` , `partialProduct3` , `partialProduct4:` 32-bit registers to store intermediate partial products.

-mul_state: 3-bit register for state machine control.
+* `mul_state:` 3-bit register for state machine control.

 ### Submodule Instantiation:

-Multiplier multiplier_circuit: An instance of the Multiplier module which performs the 16-bit multiplication.
++ `Multiplier multiplier_circuit:` An instance of the Multiplier module which performs the 16-bit multiplication.

 ## State Machine and Main Logic:
 -------------------------------------------------